vchib1/QR-Scanner/README.md

 ### QR Scanner & Generator App

-An open source, fully-featured QR Code Scanner and Generator app with customization, backup, theming, and multilingual support follows Material 3 design.
+An open source, fully-featured QR Code Scanner and Generator app with customization, backup, theming, and multilingual support with Material 3 design.

 ## 📜 Features